sourabhsharmait/awesome-ios/README.md

 - [Bugsnag](https://www.bugsnag.com/platforms/ios-crash-reporting) - Error tracking with a free tier.
 Error reports include data on device, release, user, and allows arbitrary data.
 - [Inapptics](https://inapptics.com) - Helps analyze and visualize user behavior in mobile apps.
 Provides visual user journeys, heatmaps and crash replays.
 - [Matomo](https://github.com/matomo-org/matomo-sdk-ios) - The MatomoTracker is an iOS, tvOS and macOS SDK for sending app analytics to a Matomo server.
+- [Bugsee](https://www.bugsee.com) - See video, network and logs that led to bugs and crashes in live apps.
+No need to reproduce intermittent bugs.
+With Bugsee, all the crucial data is always there.

 ## App Routing